kozmoai/glent-backstage-plugins/plugins/backend/rag-ai-backend/README.md

 ### How to initialize

-You can use the exported `createGlintPgVectorStore` function to initialize the GlintPGVectorStore.
+You can use the exported `createKozmoPgVectorStore` function to initialize the KozmoPGVectorStore.
 This initialization function expects an instance of logger and a Knex DB connection.

 Here is a TypeScript example: